 The 121-122 ush BA degree program has a required major in International Service which is basic preparation for cross-cultural or international service.
-Students are required to choose one of four minors and/or certificates: Linguistics, World Arts, Cross-cultural Studies, or TESOL .
+Students are required to choose one of five minors and/or certificates: Abrahamic Studies, Linguistics, World Arts, Cross-cultural Studies, or TESOL .

 Several schools partner with Dallas International to offer specialized programs to their students, such as a minor in linguistics.
 While programs vary from school to school, most require at least one semester of courses at Dallas International.
 Partner Colleges & Universities: Calvary University, Dallas Baptist University, Johnson University, Mid-Atlantic Christian University, St. Louis Christian College